Sight for Sore Eyes: Critical reception

-AllMusic editor William Cooper found that the song has a "grandiose gospel-influenced intro before kicking into the funky groove", noting that the melody is similar to Technotronic's "Pump Up the Jam".
-Larry Flick from Billboard felt that it "kicks off the set with a rubbery, houserooted bassline, coated with a rolling piano line that is spiced with a tangy salsa twist.
+AllMusic editor William Cooper found that the song has a "grandiose gospel-influenced intro before kicking into the funky groove", noting that the melody is similar to Technotronic's 'Pump Up the Jam'.
+Upon the release, Larry Flick from Billboard magazine felt it "kicks off the set with a rubbery, houserooted bassline, coated with a rolling piano line that is spiced with a tangy salsa twist.
 The usually haughty and controlled Small anchors the cut with a performance that pleasantly surprises with its playful tone."
 Kendall Morgan from Dallas Morning News concluded that "diva Heather Small has quite a voice", and shows it off in "the big ol' gospel sound".
 In his weekly UK chart commentary, James Masterton wrote, "Their first new hit single for over a year is in many ways something of a disappointment, albeit one that grows on you gradually."
 Pan-European magazine Music & Media said it is "instantly-recognisable".
-Alan Jones from Music Week gave it four out of five, adding, "This is a sturdy, bass-heavy house workout, with chiming synth strings and typical piano chords.
+Alan Jones from Music Week gave it a score of four out of five, adding, "This is a sturdy, bass-heavy house workout, with chiming synth strings and typical piano chords.
 Obviously one for the upper echelons."
+Johnny Dee from NME felt it "is indictive of the new M People, less immediate than of yore", noting that Small "doesn't belt out the chorus as if she was celebrating world peace but with a confidence that she no longer needs to impress".
+Another NME editor, Paul Moody, named it "M People's best happy house moment".